Gabriella439/nixos-in-production/manuscript/Setup.md

 {blurb, class: warning}
 You might wonder if you can use the `--tarball-url-prefix` option for distributing a custom build of Nix, but that's not what this option is for.
 You can only use this option to download Nix from a different location, because the new download still has to match the same integrity check as the old download.

-Don't worry, though; there still is a way to distribute a custom build of Nix, but we'll get to that further below.
+Don't worry, though; there still is a way to distribute a custom build of Nix, and we'll cover that further below.
 {/blurb}

+### Configuring the installation

 The extra options of interest to us are: